grace-notes/website/contents/topics/life-of-christ.md

 like Sarah submitted to Abraham, calling Him Lord, whose children you become by doing good and not fearing a single fear.”

-· You can easily perceive that Peter is preaching attitude.
+&bull; You can easily perceive that Peter is preaching attitude.

-· This is especially emphasized by the exhortation of verse one, ‘they might be won without a word.’
+&bull; This is especially emphasized by the exhortation of verse one, ‘they might be won without a word.’
 This is Peter’s objective for husbands through the Holy Spirit.

-· Winning someone without saying a word is a fantastic accomplishment indeed.
+&bull; Winning someone without saying a word is a fantastic accomplishment indeed.
 It is done through observation; the man observes the pure behavior of his wife, her inner beauty, and is convinced of the virtues of the Christian way of life.

-· So the woman’s inner beauty is that she has a humble and relaxing spirit, that is, mental attitude.
+&bull; So the woman’s inner beauty is that she has a humble and relaxing spirit, that is, mental attitude.
 She is a great person for her husband to be around.